Rapid Transit System returns Monday with reduced hours

 Rapid Transit System (RTS), including RapidRide and Dial-A-Ride services, suspended operations May 30 after three drivers tested positive for the COVID-19 virus.

-Beginning, Monday, RTS will operate on a reduced schedule.
-RapidRide, which provided public transportation on six different fixed routes, will operate from 7:30 a.m. to 4:15 p.m.
+Beginning Monday, RTS will operate on a reduced schedule.
+RapidRide, which provides public transportation on six different fixed routes, will operate from 7:30 a.m. to 4:15 p.m.
 Monday through Friday.
 Dial-A-Ride, which provides services to local residents with disabilities, will operate from 7:20 a.m. to 4:30 p.m.
 Monday through Friday.

 There will be no Saturday operations for either service.
 The changes are effective beginning Monday until further notice.